gbatc/gbatc.github.io/index.md

 <h3>Sat.
 Nov.
 23</h3>

 The morning session takes place in M1001, College of Science.
-The afternoon session takes place in Lecture Hall 3-106.
+The afternoon session takes place in Room 240A, Taizhou Hall (International Center for Mathematics Lecture Hall).

 <details>
   <summary>